Tyquan/training/AI/book/ch2/2-2/youtube.md

 > and With a rational agent, what you ask for is exactly what you get.
 Nothing more, nothing less.

-> This may cause a problem if you have not considered thoroughly brainstorming the performance measure
+> This may cause a problem if you have not thoroughly brainstormed the performance measure

 > Looking at the example.
 A rational agent can maximize the performance measure we created by cleaning up the dirt, then dumping it all on the ﬂoor, then cleaning it up again, and so on.